What’s going on? What do you need to hear? How can you move forward?

 How to read it

-The app is best (coming soon).
-But the website (also coming soon) is also good if you have no money to spare.
-And the book is good if you’re trying to get away from screens.
+The app is best.
+But the book is good if you’re trying to get away from screens.
 For the book, devise a way to get around it in a random fashion.
 This could involve flipping a coin, or feeling your way from page to page and line to line based on a tingle in your thumb.

 Who made it